-Augine Morite.--The average diorite seen on the surface and underground is a medium-grained rock with about equal amounts of plagioclase and hornblende that has a blotchy appearance because of a marked tendency of the plagioclase to gather into bunches or knots.
+The average diorite seen on the surface and underground is a mediumgrained rock with about equal amounts of plagioclase and hornblende that has a blotchy appearance because of a marked tendency of the plagioclase to gather into bunches or knots.

-In addition to this average diorite the diorite of rock mass includes types hornblendite and "gabbro" that may be considered variants of the average diorite.
+In addition to this average diorite the diorite rock mass includes types of hornblendite and "gabbro" that may be considered variants of the average diorite.
 Hornblendite comprises the principal rock found in the Paxton and No. 0 adits and in the last crosscut west in No. 5 adit.
-Smaller sections of this rock diamond-drill holes are found elsewhere in the mine and in core-sections.
-The horblendite is medium to coarse grained in texture and as its name implies, consists principally of hornblende.
-The contact between hornblendite and diorite is not sharp and, particularly in the crosscut mentioned on No. 5 level, a gradation may be traced from hornblendite through hornblendrich diorite to the average diorite.
+Smaller sections of this rock are found elsewhere in the mine and in diamond drill holes.
+The contact between hornblendite and diorite is not sharp and, particularly in the crosscut mentioned on No. 5 level, a gradation may be traced from hornblendite through hornblende-rich diorite to the average diorite.
 This feature suggests that the hornblendite is a stage in the alteration of greenstone to diorite.
-Because of its possible value in correlation of bodies of diorite it may be noted that the Wayside hornblendite, though much less extensive is similar to that found in the long Arizona crosscut on the B.R.X. property.
+Because of its possible value in correlation of bodies of diorite it may be noted that the Wayside hornblendite, though much less extensive, is similar to that found in the long Arizona crosscut on the B.R.X. property.